Herbal and Natural Medicine, Plus Some Regular First Aid

 - Fresh air and sunlight are very, very underrated.

 - Nothing else you do will work unless you stop lying to yourself about unhealthy habits (if you are) and stop doing them.
 If you really want to be in pain, disabled, and essentially a prisoner in your own body at a young age then ignore what your doctor tells you about lifestyle changes.
+There is a warning sign placed on some dangerous machines saying "Don't do this or it will kill you and it will hurt the whole time you are dying" well that's what ignoring common medical advice will do.

 - NHS UK guidelines recommend that healthy adults should do aerobic exercise for at least two and a half hours each week, and to do strength-building exercises twice a week that work out all major muscle groups.
 To make this easier on your joints swimming is helpful.
 People who cannot exercise very easily can walk or do yoga.
 Walking is always a good choice, try to do as much of it as possible.